inbo/tutorials/content/installation/user/kerberos.md

 #### SQL database connections

-When the ticketing is working, the next step is to use the authentification to connect to the databases itself.
+When the ticketing is working, the next step is to use the authentication to connect to the databases itself.
 For this test, we'll do thistest with the `sqlcmd` command line tool.
 In a next section, we'll focus on the ODBC settings.

 Testing with `sqlcmd` (make sure you have an active ticket):